Creating guarded rollouts

 Review rollout status

-After saving, the rule displays the percentage of contexts that have been exposed to the new variation.
+After saving, the rule displays the percentage of contexts currently receiving the new variation.

 Minimum context requirement for guarded rollouts

-A new flag or AI Config variation must be evaluated by a minimum number of contexts during each step of a guarded rollout.
-If this minimum sample size for guarded rollouts is not met, LaunchDarkly automatically rolls back the change.
+A new flag or AI Config variation must be served to a minimum number of contexts during each step of a guarded rollout.
+If this minimum requirement is not met, LaunchDarkly automatically extends the current step to allow more contexts to receive the variation.
+If the requirement is still not met after the extension period, LaunchDarkly can roll back the change.

 The top of the Targeting tab for the flag or AI Config displays the current rollout status.
 To view more details about the rollout, click the Monitoring tab.
 To learn more, read Managing guarded rollouts.

-If LaunchDarkly detects a regression, it sends an email, an in-app notification, and, if configured, a Slack, Microsoft Teams, or PagerDuty notification.
+If LaunchDarkly detects a regression, it can send an email, an in-app notification, and, if configured, a Slack, Microsoft Teams, or PagerDuty notification.
 To learn how to set up these integrations, read:

 - Setting up Slack accounts and permissions